nielsvaneck/render-md-mermaid/README.md

 # render-md-mermaid

-Utility for rendering Mermaid-JS diagrams in MD files for display on GitHub.
-GitHub Action coming soon.
+A GitHub Action and utility for rendering Mermaid-JS diagrams in MD files for display on GitHub.

 Documentation is good.
 Diagrams are good.
 But with all good things, if they are hard to do, we do less of them.
 [Mermaid](https://mermaid-js.github.io/mermaid/#/) makes it very easy to create diagrams and this tool makes using Mermaid diagrams in Markdown documents a breeze.
 It is inspired by Typora's Mermaid support and uses a simple trick that hides the diagram source and display a rendered diagram image instead.
 Keeping diagrams up-to-date is easy because the diagram source is in the Markdown file.
 No need to go off to the live-editor and copy things back and forth.

-For a great Markdown reading / editing experience (including live-rendering of your mermaid graphs), give [Typora](https://typora.io) a try!

-## render-md-mermaid.sh

-This script can be invoked on any Markdown file to render embedded mermaid diagrams, provided they are presented in the following format:
+`render-md-mermaid` will pick up any Mermaid graph in Markdown files that is defined as follows:

 ~~~markdown
 ![rendered image description](relative/path/to/rendered_image. svg or png )